learn-co-students/ttt-game-status-cb-gh-000/README.md

-iterate over nested array for matching element count elements in array based on a condition use data from array iteration within method
+iterate over nested array for matching element count elements in array based on a condition use data from array iteration within method define a constant

 3. instructions

-define the win combinations of tic tac toe build the won? method - first by getting the logic for one combination by hardcoding. they are given position_taken that should help make sure something is occupied. iterate over win combinations returning the combo that won build winner and use won? to find who won.
+define the win combinations of tic tac toe. remind them about constants and method scope. tell them to use a constant. build the won? method - first by getting the logic for one combination by hardcoding. they are given position_taken that should help make sure something is occupied. iterate over win combinations returning the combo that won build winner and use won? to find who won.